Valyreon/elib-project/README.md

 # elib-project

+##**NOTE: Database included in the repository needs to stay EMPTY.
+Copy the database to another place, setup the properties file like below and use that database while developing.**

 ---

-**Database included in the repository needs to be empty.
-Copy the database to another place, setup the properties file like below and use that database while developing.**

 ### Making *properties.json* file for database path